enogrob/project-linux-recover/README.md

-In order to recover the configuration do  a backup copy of the `~/.config/doublecmd` then delete this folder, start the `new doublecmd` for the first time , then go to, `options->settings` and check `User home directoy` and "on close" , save the configuration. hit `ok` and close `Doublecmd`. then  copy the files from the backup directory to the newly created `~/.config/doublecmd` and overwrite. start `Doublecmd` and all is fine.
+In order to recover the configuration do  a backup copy of the `~/.config/doublecmd` then delete this folder, start the `new doublecmd` for the first time , then go to, `options->settings` and check `User home directory` and "on close" , save the configuration. hit `ok` and close `Doublecmd`. then  copy the files from the backup directory to the newly created `~/.config/doublecmd` and overwrite. start `Doublecmd` and all is fine.